dimailn/vrf/README.md

 ```

-Method ```reloadResourceQuietly``` allows you to write custom components which may reload the piece of data they are responsible for.
+Method ```reloadResource``` allows you to write custom components which may reload the piece of data they are responsible for.

 ```javascript
 import {descriptors} from 'vrf'